 Many leisure facilities are now fitted with sophisticated BMS (Building Management Systems) and Pi’s pool and spa controllers are able to communicate directly to the BMS whatever system it might be.
-Every AquaSense from Pi can come equipped with inverter control and a range of communication protocols including LAN, Profibus, Modbus and more traditional analogue and digital outputs.
+Every AquaSense from Pi can come equipped with inverter control and a range of communication protocols including LAN, Profibus, Modbus and more traditional analog and digital outputs.

 Save Money and the planet!
 Most pool recirculating pumps are over specified for the duty required and as such there is scope to turn them down and save considerable amounts of money on the electricity usage.
 Whenever you save electricity you are reducing the CO2 emissions and carbon footprint of your pool and spa and for many organisations reducing CO2 emissions is a significant factor in choosing which equipment to purchase.
 It might not really save the planet but it is a good start!
 In order to turn down the pool recirculating pump the pump motor must be fitted with an inverter.
 The question then arises – on what basis do we turn the motor down?

 Each pool has a minimum turnover set by the manufacturer or consultant at the time of installation.
 The CRIUS® AquaSense allows the user to turn down the recirculating pump during periods of non pool use (overnight) to the minimum level using the built-in inverter control algorithms.
 While the pool is being used the recirculating pump motor is set based on chlorine demand which is proportional to bathing load.
 This ability to control the inverter and therefore the recirculating pump based on chlorine demand means that pool operators can save significant sums of money on electricity during the times when electricity costs the most.
 Saving on chemical use can also be significant.
 The AquaSense inverter control is the most complete, sophisticated and effective currently available anywhere in the world.